What is benzoyl peroxide?

 - Skin irritation is rarely severe.
 Occasionally, irritation means that product must be discontinued.
 Consider applying it less frequently.

 - Contact dermatitis (red, dry, itchy skin) can be due to irritation or allergy.
-It can be treated with a topical steroid such as hydrocortisone cream (available at a NZ pharmacy without prescription).
+It can be treated with a topical steroid such as hydrocortisone cream (available at a pharmacy in New Zealand without a prescription).

 - Rarely, serious allergic reactions to benzoyl peroxide, including anaphylaxis, have been reported.

 - Bleaching of clothing.
-Make sure the benzoyl peroxide has completely dried before the treated skin touches clothes or bedding.
+Make sure the benzoyl peroxide has completely dried before the treated skin touches clothes, towels or bedding.
+It is more likely to stain cotton and linen fabrics than polyester and fleece fabrics .